Shubhankar-1/Deep-Learning/README.md

 # Deep-Learning

-### Logistic Regression model to predict survival on titanic by there Age and Fare
+### Logistic regression model to predict survival on the Titanic by their age and fare